ajitky/Angular/material-design.md

 flex="grow" | Will grow and shrink as needed.
 Starts with a size of 100%.
 Same as flex="100". flex="nogrow" | Will shrink as needed, but won't grow.
 Starts with a size based on its width and height values. flex="noshrink" | Will grow as needed, but won't shrink.
 Starts with a size based on its width and height values.

+General Tips:
+- Use MOBILE first approach.
+- In case of difficulty with a specific element/component, but not others, try applying the flex attributes to a parent or child <div> of the element instead.
+- Some Flexbox properties cannot be animated.
+- Flexbox can behave differently on different browsers.